BakeryManagementSystem/backend/README.md

-# CrumbCart Backend
+# 🍞 Bakery Management System - Backend API

-A robust Laravel-based REST API backend for CrumbCart, providing secure data management, business logic, and AI-powered features for food marketplace operations.
+A robust Laravel-based REST API backend for the Bakery Management System, providing secure data management, business logic, and AI-powered features for bakery operations.

 ## 📌 Project Overview

-This is the server-side application of CrumbCart, built with Laravel and MySQL.
+This is the server-side application of the Bakery Management System, built with Laravel and MySQL.
 It provides a comprehensive REST API for managing products, inventory, orders, customers, expenses, and generating business analytics.

 ## 👥 Team Members